 One potential cause of a lack of internet access, even though your computer says that you are connected to the network, is a faulty router.
-If this is the case, you may need to reset or replace your router in order to get back online.
+You may need to reset or replace your router in order to get back online if this is the case.

 Mac computers and Windows computers can often have different configurations when it comes to connecting to the internet, which can also lead to problems with getting online.
 For example, some older Macs use PPPoE while newer models may use DHCP instead.
 Similarly, there may be differences in the way that Mac and Windows users connect to different types of internet connections, such as cable or satellite.